nodejs/node/COLLABORATOR_GUIDE.md

     - [How is an LTS release cut?](#how-is-an-lts-release-cut)

-This document contains information for Collaborators of the Node.js project regarding maintaining the code, documentation and issues.
+This document contains information for Collaborators of the Node.js project regarding maintaining the code, documentation, and issues.

 Collaborators should be familiar with the guidelines for new contributors in [CONTRIBUTING.md](./CONTRIBUTING.md) and also